happy girl with present How to Have a Christ Centered Christmas LikeMindedMusings

 Immanuel God With Us.

 The birth of Jesus fulfilled (to bring to completion or reality) God’s promise of a Savior.
-God doesn’t lie, make mistakes and is never late.
-He is only truth, His ways are good and His timing is perfect.
+God doesn’t lie, or make mistakes, and He is never late.
+He is only Truth, His ways are good and His timing is perfect.

 When we look at scripture that foretold the birth of Jesus, followed by passages about His birth, we can see God’s faithfulness.
 He keeps His promises.